Steam Fair FM's regular daily presenters are here.

 Roger lives in Kent and has worked on a number of local radio stations in a variety of roles ranging from news gatherer and presenter to compere of a weekly Jazz programme.
 He Is an occasional motor race commentator for the Vintage Sports Car Club, Radio Le Mans, and the Circuit des Remparts, Angouleme , France, and was recently asked to commentate at the Malta Grand Prix.
 In real life he is the Communications Director for the Federation of British Historic Vehicle Clubs.

-Roger is Steam Fair FM's Head of Traffic & Travel - listen out for his regular reports as he cruises the A354 and other surrounding "hotspots"!
+Roger manages Steam Fair FM's editorial output and is Head of Traffic & Travel - listen out for his regular reports as he cruises the A354 and other surrounding "hotspots"!

 Tony hails from Kent, and joined the Steam Team in 2009, since when he has presented daily shows and compiled and presented weather bulletins, a daily what's on guide, and assisted in the production of Showground Reports..

 During a broadcasting career spanning some 40 years Tony has founded a hospital radio station; made a series of programmes for BBC Local Radio; presented a variety of programmes at stations in Kent, Essex, Lincolnshire and Yorkshire; and currently presents a daily show on SFM 106.9 in Sittingbourne, Kent, as well as producing and presenting a weekly music show which is syndicated to stations in the UK, Spain, Canada and the U.S.